DataKinds/datakinds.github.io/_posts/2018-08-04-handling-my-ocd.md

 My OCD comes and goes depending on how stressed and tired I am.
 That's how it's worked through my whole family.

-Oddly enough, a lot of the symptoms emerged when I was about 10, but disappeared again around 12 or 13.
+Oddly enough, a lot of the symptoms emerged when I was about 10 but disappeared again around 12 or 13.
 Maybe my late elementary school years were easy?
 Either way, they reemerged during a very stressful period of time while I was 17.
 The first night that my symptoms came back enough to interfere with my life, I happened to be with a long time friend that I've known since middle school.
 I told him everything I was feeling and he took me for a drive around the block to decompress.
 Every single obsessive thought that I mentioned would either be met with "You're being crazy" or an in depth explanation on why that could not EVER be true.

 I try to tell myself those exact things, but frankly, they don't work as well when they're coming out of the same mind that's making the problems in the first place.
 Hearing someone else call my obsessive thoughts crazy somehow manages to kick my rational mind into gear.
-It's conformation that the reality your OCD has created isn't real at all.
+It's confirmation that the reality your OCD has created isn't real at all.

 I've asked my significant other to tell me I'm crazy at least once or twice through a conversation if I'm in the middle of obsessing on something.
 That might be demoralizing to some, but for me, it's probably the best reality check there is.